Welcome to HealthReach

 - View illustrations

 HealthReach grew out of the Refugee Health Information Network (RHIN) when it became apparent that the information resources in the database are useful to all new Americans and those who have limited English proficiency.
 For a summary of the RHIN program, please read History of RHIN.

 Help with using HealthReach

-How do I search for a resource in the system?
+How do I search for materials in the HealthReach database?

-To search all titles, abstracts, and keywords associated with every resource in the HealthReach database, enter a term in the search box on the homepage and click Search.
-From the HealthReach homepage, you can refine your search by selecting one of the radio buttons below the search box.
+To search for health information and patient education materials in the HealthReach database, enter a term in the search box on the homepage and click Search.
+You can refine your search by selecting from the drop-down menus below the search box:

-Search results display in a table containing title, format (document, video, and/or audio), translation type (company or community review), and whether or not the resource underwent a medical review.
+Search results display in a table containing title, format (document, video, and/or audio), and languages.

 Clicking on the title of the resource you would like to view takes you to the Resource Properties page.
 This page contains important information about the resource to help you decide if it is one you want to consider.
 It includes:

 - Abstract (a brief description of the resource, including its length, intended audience, and educational purpose)